-The national curriculum for music aims to ensure that all pupils:
+The National Curriculum for music aims to ensure that all children:

 We have achieved Staffordshire's Copper and Bronze Award!